Covid 19 Delta outbreak: Major concerns over vaccinations Bill being passed under urgency - 'Constitutional disgrace' - NZ Herald

 "But not this: the need for this framework was not unexpected, was signalled some time ago, and public participation could have been factored in."

-National's Covid-19 spokesman Chris Bishop said the party would support the Bill given the urgency of it but were not happy with the rushed nature of the "significant" legislation.
+National's Covid-19 spokesman Chris Bishop said the party did not support the Bill and was not happy with the rushed nature of the "significant" legislation.

 "This is a truly shambolic and repugnant way to make law that will affect every New Zealander.

 "To say the legislation is significant is an understatement.
-It will potentially affect the lives of every New Zealander, both vaccinated and unvaccinated, along with businesses both small and large.
+It will potentially affect the lives of every New Zealander, vaccinated and unvaccinated, along with businesses small and large.

 "The traffic light framework will impact every Kiwi, during summer and beyond."

-Bishop said work should have started on this back in July when the Government began work on vaccination passes.
+Bishop said work should have started in July when the Government began work on vaccination passes.

-The party would be pushing for a post-enactment review process to the legislation can still go to a committee for scrutiny.
+The party would be pushing for a post-enactment review process so the legislation can still go to a committee for scrutiny.

 "We support vaccine passes and businesses being able to choose to use them but not this confusing and complicated framework.
 Polls show people find it very confusing.